When life hands you lemons, make lemonade!

 Besides putting a positive spin on things, this quote encourages you to make the best out of a bad situation.
 No one needs this boost more than a project manager, who has to overcome several hurdles while overseeing different projects simultaneously.
 Ultimately, without the right support and tools along the way, everyone suffers, including you!
 So, wouldn’t you grab hold of a tool that helps you keep the peace without losing the big picture?

-Easy to create and share, while the template may not solve all your problems, it can help tone down your pain points.
+Flexible to create and share, while the template may not solve all your problems, it can help tone down your pain points.
 For example, it can record roles and responsibilities, thus narrowing down your search for the right people for a specific task.

 Scroll on to continue!

-So to get your spreadsheet game going right, you really need to understand the nuances of smart resource management Here are the particulars your project resource planning template should contain to make it comprehensive, yet easy to understand:
+So to get your spreadsheet game going right, you really need to understand the nuances of smart resource management.
+Here are the particulars your project resource planning template should contain to make it comprehensive, yet easy to understand:

 Clients typically delegate projects with a fixed deliverable in mind.
 But it is your staff who devise the means to bringing this product to life.
 Therefore, giving your staff as much information as possible about the project allows them to prepare for it.
 Project details can include the name, type of project, timelines, methodology, processes and calendar details.